Today’s awesome “music-talk” topic: direct boxes (aka di boxes).

 - Vintage Rhodes pianos

-Passive pickups output a weaker signal, and can therefore benefit from the amplification of active DI’s.
+And that’s because, passive pickups output a weaker signal, and can therefore benefit from the amplification of active DI’s.

-The Best Instruments for Passive DI’s
+The Best Instruments for PASSIVE DI’s

 As you might guess, the opposite rule of thumb applies here: